eclipse-che/che-docs/src/main/pages/setup-openshift/openshift-multi-user.md

 ## Supported OpenShift Flavors and Versions

-Multi-user Eclipse Che can be deployed to OpenShift OCP, OSD and OSO v3.6+.
+Multi-user Eclipse Che can be deployed to OpenShift Container Platform 3.6+, OpenShift Dedicated and OpenShift Online Pro.

 ## System Requirements

 Eclipse Che requires **OpenShift 3.6** or higher.
 Your OpenShift node should have at least 5GB RAM available - 3GB go to Che deployments and 2GB is reserved to run at least one workspace.
+The total RAM required for running workspaces will grow depending on the size of your workspace runtime(s) and the number of concurrent workspace pods you run.

 ## Deployment diagram